Intentions

 The intentions for our curriculum are:

-• To ensure high quality learning over time
+- To provide high quality learning over time

-• To secure the best possible academic results for all our students
+- To secure the best possible academic progression for all students with all needs

-• To practise and develop transferable skills development
+- To practise and develop transferable skills through the provision of the careers programme

 Running through all of our curriculum, including the pastoral curriculum, are strands of Personal, Social, Moral, Spiritual and Cultural education (PSMSC) which cover themes such as: